NannaOlympicBroadcast/slidestelle/README.md

 ## 🔆 Highlights

-- **Task:** We introduce a novel task that conditions paper-to-slides generation on user-specified preferences.
+- **Task:** We introduce and properly define a new task that conditions paper-to-slide generation on user-specified preferences.
 - **System:** We propose a human behavior-inspired agentic framework, SlideTailor, that progressively generates editable slides in a user-aligned manner.
 - **Evaluation:** We construct a benchmark dataset that captures diverse user preferences, with meticulously designed interpretable metrics for robust evaluation.
-- **Open Source:** We will release the source code and data to the community.
+- **Open Source:** We release the source code and data to the community.

-## 🔥News
+## 🔥 News
 * [2025-11] Our work is accepted to AAAI 2026!
+* [2025-11] We release our code and data to the community!

 ## 🛠️ Environment
 1. Create a new conda environment